 Chief Executive Officer - Peter O'Sullivan

-Peter directs and controls GPC's business and operational activities, providing leadership by enhancing and developing plans and strategies to ensure short and long term objectives are achieved.
+Peter directs and controls GPC’s business and operational activities, providing leadership by enhancing and developing plans and strategies to ensure short and long-term objectives and sustainable outcomes are achieved.

 Commercial General Manager - Mike Galt

-Key focus areas for 2016–17 will be researching new trade opportunities for seaborne cargo to / from Central Queensland and continuing to improve GPC's financial outcomes while maintaining competitive pricing regimens for shipping and improving the efficiency of GPC's commercial service functions.
+Mike’s key focus areas for 2017/18 are researching new trade opportunities for sea-borne cargo to/from Central Queensland and continuing to improve GPC’s financial outcomes whilst maintaining competitive pricing regimes for shipping and improving the efficiency of GPC’s commercial service functions.

 Cargo Handling Operations General Manager - Allan Brown

 Allan was appointed as Cargo Handling Operations General Manager in February 2012.
 He has been with GPC for over eight years and has over 30 years’ experience in management and technical roles within the mining, refining and materials processing industries.

 Allan is responsible for managing all cargo handling activities and associated infrastructure.
 In 2016/17, Allan’s team focused on improving workplace safety, environment performance and operational efficiency, with a number of continuous improvement projects completed in these areas.
 The team also completed major works on a number of key assets as park of the large program of 'life cycle' works.
 Another focusfor the team was the ongoing development of technical systems to support and facilitate the teams ongoing improvement activities.

 Allan and his team’s focus in 2017/18 will be similar to last year, with safety and environmental improvement, whole of life asset management and operational efficiency a focus of work programs.
 The coming year will also see the implementation of a number of the technical systems, such as Day of Operations Planning and Execution tools, that have been developed by the team over the last few years.
 These tools, provide an important technical platform to support increased operational efficiency in the coming years.